2020 Command-Based Rewrite: What Changed?¶

 wpilibj2 package for Java, and in the

 frc2 namespace for C++.
-The old command-based framework is still in its original location, but has been deprecated.
+The old command-based framework is still available in the original location.
+The new framework must be installed using the instructions: WPILib Command Libraries.

 Major Architectural Changes¶